fredlund/sequenceTester/README.md

-  The sequenceTester library is a Java library used for writing and testing unit tests for a possibly non-sequential APIs, i.e., were calls may block.
+  The sequenceTester library is a Java library used for writing and testing unit tests for a possibly non-sequential APIs, i.e., were multiple calls may be active concurrently, and where calls may block.
 The library has been used to test exercises in the undergraduate course "Concurrencia" at the Escuela Tecnica Superior de Ingenieros Informaticos at the Universidad Politecnica de Madrid, Spain.

-  The main idea is to write test cases as sequences of API calls, and to provide excellent diagnostics of why a test case failed, i.e., showing a complete trace of the calls of a failed test case, and indicating clearly the reason for failure.
-For example, that the call is blocked although it should have been unblocked by a call, or that it returned an incorrect value.
+  The main idea is to write test cases as sequences of (sets of) API calls, and to provide excellent diagnostics of why a test case failed, i.e., showing a complete trace of the calls of a failed test case, and indicating clearly the reason for failure.
+For example, that the call is blocked although it should have been unblocked by another call, or that it returned an incorrect value.

 ## Library Functionality